 Things to Know

 - The only ATM on Tioman Island is in Tekek, the main village.
-You should bring enough money to last your whole trip in case the ATM is experiencing issues.
+You should bring enough cash money to last your whole trip in case the ATM is experiencing issues.

 - Decent Wi-Fi can be difficult to find at cafes and restaurants on the island.
 Ensure your resort has Wi-Fi if staying connected is important to you.
 Most residents rely on local SIM cards for access.
 Grab one for cheap if your smartphone is GSM compatible and unlocked.